 Easiest Five

 The Four Corners, where Utah, Colorado, New Mexico and Arizona intersect at a quadripoint, is the quickest way to visit four of the United States.
 The distance between the states, by definition, equals zero.
-I experienced that myself a number of years ago:
+I’ve experienced that myself a couple of times:

 I was asked a question quite awhile ago but only checked into an answer earlier this week.
 Everyone understands that the Four Corners is the easiest four, but what is the easiest five?
 In other words, what is the minimum distance one needs to travel in order to reach five states?
 Few of us own airplanes or helicopters so I decided to research this question via public roads.
 I figured this would make it feasible for someone to replicate my investigation in person should they feel so inclined.